Urban90/deepFlow/README.md

 **deepflow:** Caller script that pulls (if required) and runs the deepFlow Docker image with correct parameters and mounts directories

+**deepflow_windows.bat:** Windows caller script that pulls (if required) and runs the deepFlow Docker image with correct parameters and mounts directories

 **concat.sh:** Internal Docker VM script which compiles the results per run.

 **deepFlow.py:** Main script that does all the calculations inside the Docker VM.